swastika0015/earlyai-docs/# Getting started-v2.md

 **Generate your first 30 unit tests using Early’s VSCode Extension**

-This document will enable you to generate your first 30 unit tests in less than a minute minutes using Early's VSCode extension via a sample earlyai-todo-app pre-configured TypeScript/Jest project.
+This document will enable you to generate your first 30 unit tests in less than a minute using Early's VSCode extension via a sample earlyai-todo-app pre-configured TypeScript/Jest project.

 **earlyai-todo-app project setup:**
-* Make sure you have [VSCode](https://code.visualstudio.com/download) Version 1.88 and later installed
+* Make sure you have [VSCode](https://code.visualstudio.com/download) Version 1.88 or later installed
 * Clone Early's [earlyai-todo-app](https://github.com/earlyai/earlyai-todo-app)
 * Run the following command on the VSCode terminal:
 ```
 npm install
 ```
-* process should be completed sussessfule with 0 vulnerabilities found.

-> The sample project Setup is completed
+> The sample todo-app Setup is completed
 <br>

 ## 2. Install the Extension
 **Install Early AI VSCode Extension via MSFT Marketplace:**

-* Search for the **EarlyAI** extension on VSCode market place and install it
+* Search for the **EarlyAI** extension on VSCode marketplace and install it
 <figure>
     <img src="https://raw.githubusercontent.com/babybeluga1980/documentation/main/media/extension-marketplace.png"
          alt="marketplace" width=400 >
 </figure>
 <br>

-* Open the extension and log in using your mail address for verification
+* Open the extension and log in using your email address for verification
 <figure>
     <img src="https://raw.githubusercontent.com/babybeluga1980/documentation/main/media/Signin.png" alt="signin" width=400 >
 </figure>